 Obtaining Permanent Residence (Green Card) From Marriage To A U.S. Citizen

 If you marry a U.S. citizen, you may be eligible to be sponsored for a green card.
 The green card signifies permanent residence in the U.S. and may lead to your U.S. citizenship.
-The Law Offices of Adam Green can guide you through this process.
+The Law Offices of Paul Herzog can guide you through this process.

 The green card process can take approximately six to 15 months, depending on where you and your spouse are residing.
 All the applications are submitted to an address in Chicago, which can be found on the U.S. Citizens and Immigration Services (USCIS) website.
 But your eventual green card interview will be at your local immigration office.

 If you are married less than two years at the time of the approval of your application, you will be granted what is called “conditional permanent residence.”
 In this case, the card will expire two years from the date of the approval.

 If you have been granted conditional permanent residence, three months prior to the two-year expiration date on your card you may apply for “removal of the condition” on form I-751.
 This can be done through the mail and normally does not involve another interview at the immigration office.

 In this case, documents are submitted to establish that the two of you remain together in a “bona fide marriage.”
 If you are no longer living together, then you might wish to speak to an immigration attorney about your situation.